arthurbernierjr/IPFS/README.md

 To understand how IPFS works its important to understand the individual stages that a file would go through in IPFS.

 These stages can be broken down into ***Importing, Naming, Finding, and Fetching***.
 The _Import_ step happens when we first add content to the network, _Naming_ happens when we create a means to link to the content but not with a file location, but instead using ***content based addressing***, _Finding_ is when we locate content contained in IPFS, and _Fetch_ is used to retrieve content that we have found.
-IPFS works by assigning each file a unique "hash" that identifies it.
-This hash is then stored on the network, allowing each node to locate and retrieve the file.
-Files are broken down into chunks and distributed among the nodes, so that they can be retrieved even if some of the nodes are offline.
-In addition, the system is designed to be resilient to attacks and failures, allowing users to access files even if some of the nodes are compromised.

 # Import
 ***You have files, IPFS wants you to add those files, this is how we do it***

+Steps:
 - Chunk the file into pieces
-- take the pieces and compile them into files and directories
+- Take the pieces and compile them into files and directories
 - Then code them in the IPLD data structure

 ### Chunking

-The first thing we do in order to import a file with IPFS is we use chunking to take a file and break it down into tiny pieces.
-This allows for faster storage and retrieval of data and better security and reliability as well as the ability to `seek` through a file since the file is chunked into smaller pieces.
+The first thing we do in order to import a file with IPFS is chunking.
+We use chunking to take a file and break it down into smaller pieces.
+This allows for faster storage and retrieval of data.

 ### UnixFS

 Now that we have chunked the file we still need to have a way to create a contiguous file out of the pieces.
 So we get to utilize a Data Structure similar to a Merkle Tree called a Merkle DAG.
 A Merkle Tree is a data structure used in cryptography and computer science to verify the integrity of data.
 It is composed of digital hashes that link data blocks together in a secure way.
 By comparing a root hash with the hash of the data set, users can verify the integrity of the data without needing to check the whole data set.
 UnixFS is a data structure created by IPFS that lets people store and access unstructured data in a distributed and decentralized way.
 It is designed to store data of any type and format, and also stores associated metadata.
-UnixFS's structure is slightly different than Merkle Tree because trees can't have two edges point to the same thing but a graph of course can.
+UnixFS's structure is slightly different than Merkle Tree because trees can't have two edges point to the same thing.
+If you are not fammiliar with Graphs, endges are essentially the lines or connections and nodes are the things being connected.

 ### Merkle DAG